Window Safety Week observed April 2-8

-As spring arrives, the Window Safety Task Force of the National Safety Council encourages parents and caregivers to recognize the importance of practicing window safety during Window Safety Week, being observed April 7-13.
+Schaumburg, Illinois – Spring is here, which means the Window Safety Task Force, in partnership with the National Safety Council, encourages parents and caregivers to recognize the importance of practicing window safety during Window Safety Week, being observed April 2-8.
 However, open windows any time of year can be dangerous for young children who are not properly supervised.

 To protect children, the Window Safety Task Force offers the following tips:

 1. When young children are around, keep windows closed and locked.